Minhal128/Nspire-app/REDESIGN_SUMMARY.md

 ## 🏆 Final Status: COMPLETE ✅

-The Nspire app has been successfully redesigned and is now:
+The Inspire app has been successfully redesigned and is now:
 - ✅ Fully compatible with Expo SDK 54
 - ✅ Using latest React 19 and React Native 0.81
 - ✅ Well-documented with multiple guides